by Debra Dian

 “About the same.
 She is weak…remains in bed most of the time.
 Still confused about some things.
 But, if you would come and speak with her about God and heaven and such…it may help her…my wife and I would appreciate it.”

-With caring eyes and soft smile, Rhen offered to help.
+Rhen smiled with his heart.
 “It will be a privilege…since she is needing her rest and quiet, I will have dinner with my family at home after church and then come by later in the afternoon.
 Would that befit you and your family?”

-Dolph smiled and bowed in humble appreciation, both parting till Sunday.
+Encouraged by Rhen’s thoughtfulness, Dolph agreed, bowing in humble appreciation, then both parted till Sunday.

 Rhen slowly walked the cobbled stone path to his cottage on the hill about a half-mile away.
 His two sons, five-year-old, Emeric and three-year-old Johan were out playing in the grass and upon seeing their papa they came running to greet him.